roman-milk/roman-milk.github.io/all-inclusive-summer.md

  "Does it bother you?"
 Tina asked.
 "That me and Wendy ..."

  Frankly, it did, a little.
 "It's ...
 I guess I'm just surprised."
-Report_Story #4